unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 Hebrew Lemma Links
 ^^^^^^^^^^^^^^^^^^

 There is also a fixed format for a reference to a Hebrew Lemma file.
 When to add these will be discussed under the appropriate marker discussions, below.
-Additional data may be added for each of the Hebrew lemmas, supplying a single definition or gloss for that lemma, preceded by a colon.
-This is optional and not a requirement for these Hebrew lemma links.
-Any narrative and/or sense link should be preceded with a semicolon.
+The basic link format is in the form: [<Hebrew lemma]( //en-uhal/<Hebrew Strongs ID for that lemma>).
+Additional data may be added for each of the Hebrew lemma links.
+A single definition or gloss for the lemma will follow that link and be preceded by a colon.
+This is optional and not a requirement for these Hebrew lemma links, as it is for the Greek lemma links.
+Following this definition/gloss may be narrative text and/or a sense link.
+These should be preceded with a semicolon.
+This narrative text and Sense Link can appear in any order after that semicolon, with no separator required between the narrative and Sense Link.
 A comma should be used to separate each instance of a Hebrew Lemma Link.
 The formats for the different options are as follows (using a 4-digit Strong’s number):
 ::